akashm776/otco/README.md

 | OT-Mix mixed | 1.089% | **0.110** | 0.93 | 1.32 | 1.32 |

 Mixed looked unstable earlier, but from epoch 30 onward it is actually the least variable of the three.
 Its limitation is not late collapse.
 Its limitation is that the final ceiling is still lower than baseline.

+This stability summary only covers epochs 30–50; earlier mixed training was more volatile, including the epoch-29 Text → Image wobble.

 ---